Engee documentation

 • it improves readability

-• you understand the difference between working with the copy and the original
+• do you understand the difference between working with a copy and with the original

 In [ ]: